triedel42/triedel42.github.io/tips-and-tricks.md

 	clear
 	./$(TEST)
 ```
+Note that this is C++, that's why the compilation looks a bit different (the file suffix is `.cc`) and hence the `extern "C"` part.
+We can however still link to our original `.a` library, meaning we *are* testing the original binary.

 ## make -j
 You can compile much faster if you allow make to build in parallel.
 Put this in your `~/.zshrc`